skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 uuid: 3851ee30-1f9d-35af-e59f-e4be5023b2d5
 ---

-Object oriented programming, polymorphism in particular, is essential to nearly any large, complex software system.
-Without it, decoupling different system components is difficult.
+~~Object oriented programming, polymorphism in particular, is essential to nearly any large, complex software system.
+Without it, decoupling different system components is difficult.~~ (*Update in 2017*: I no longer agree with this statement.)
 C doesn't come with object oriented capabilities, so large C programs tend to grow their own out of C's primitives.
 This includes huge C projects like the Linux kernel, BSD kernels, and SQLite.

 ### Starting Simple